HrMarcussen/FlightSim/tools/ToLiss-WindowLayout/README.md

 Troubleshooting
 - No overlay?
 Ensure `BorderThickness > 0` or `StripTitleBar = true` in JSON and that the title substring matches the live window’s title.
 - Multi-monitor/scaling: the scripts enable per-monitor DPI awareness; if alignment seems off, confirm the monitor’s scaling and window positions in the JSON.
+- Faint top seam under the border?
+Set `BorderCover: 0–1` and add `BorderTopCoverExtra: 1–2` on entries where only the top edge shows a line.

 Compatibility